Japan–Palau relations: Economic relations

+Japan has supported Palau for more than 40 years as an important partner.
+The Japan-Palau Friendship Bridge, completed in 2002, represents Japan's long-standing support and friendship.
+The bridge is an essential part of Palau's daily transportation infrastructure.

 Palau-based tuna shipping companies mainly export sashimi grade tuna to Japan.
 Licensing of fishing vessels from Japan remains a source of foreign exchange between Palau and Japan.

 Palau has supported Japan's whaling rights in the past but has since abandoned its support in June 2010 in favor of catch quota proposal being considered by the International Whaling Commission.
 Johnson Toribiong asserted that his country's policy change won't affect Japan–Palau relations and claimed that Japan is "mature enough" to accept Palau's stand on whaling.

-In October 2025, at the Japan-Palau Foreign Ministers' Meeting, based on the spacial relationship between Palau and Japan, Foreign Minister Gustav Aitaro responded and comitted to work closely with Japan toward the realization of a Free and Open Indo-Pacific (FOIP).
+In October 2025, at the Japan-Palau Foreign Ministers' Meeting, based on the spacial relationship between Palau and Japan, Foreign Minister Gustav Aitaro responded and committed to work closely with Japan toward the realization of a Free and Open Indo-Pacific (FOIP).

-On October 29, 2025, United Airlines reinstated and began operating direct scheduled flight course between Narita (NRT) and Koror (ROR) the first since the COVID-19 pandemic subsided.
+On 29 October 2025, United Airlines reinstated and began operating direct scheduled flight course between Narita (NRT) and Koror (ROR) the first since the COVID-19 pandemic subsided.
 Two flights are operated per week.